socketsupply/docs/guides/faq/index.md

 Our products read only your data.
 We make sure your data is escaped and properly contained when loaded.
 We don't load or execute any arbitrary 3rd party code.
 All our updates are signed and sent over encrypted channels.
+Any opeartions that write data can be easily reverted using <b>Operator Time Machine</b>.

-## I found a vulnerability, do you have a bug-bounty program?
+## If I find a vulnerability, do you have a bug-bounty program?

 Yes.
-Please email us at `infosec@optool.co`.
+Please email us at `infosec at optool dot co`.

 ## Installation